 4. Scroll down to “valid until” to see when your SSL Certificate expires

-If you’ve checked the date and see that it’s expired, move to step 2 (if you’ve checked the date, and it’s not expired, it’s likely not your SSL giving you issues)
+- If you’ve checked the date and see that it’s expired, move to step 2

 Step 2: Obtain a new SSL

 If your SSL Certificate is expired, the clear thing that you need to do is renew it.
-This can often be done by your website host, but not always- the best way to see if your host deals with expired SSL certificates is to get in contact with your account representative.
+Depending on who’s hosting your site, this can often be done by your website host — the best way to see if your host deals with expired SSL certificates is to get in contact with your account representative.
 If “renewing SSL certificates” falls under your host’s services, they will take care of the rest for you.

-If your host does not include SSL certificate renewal as a service, or you decide to renew it yourself, you’re going to need to buy a new SSL certificate on your own.
+If your host does not include SSL certificate renewal as a service, or you decide to renew it yourself, you’re going to need to buy a new SSL certificate on your own (step 3).

 1. Identify which vendor you’d like to purchase an SSL certificate from